SnowflakePowered/librashader/README.md

   `mipmap_input0 = "true"`.
 * The preset parser is a substantially stricter implementation that the one in RetroArch.
 Not all shader presets may be compatible.
 If you find this is the case, please file an issue so a workaround can be added.
+* Shaders are [pre-linked at the SPIR-V level](https://github.com/SnowflakePowered/librashader/blob/master/librashader-reflect/src/front/spirv_passes/link_input_outputs.rs) before being passed to the driver.
+Unused inputs in the fragment shader are removed, and the corresponding input in the vertex shader is downgraded to a global variable.
 ### Runtime specific differences
 * OpenGL
   * Copying of in-flight framebuffer contents to history is done via `glBlitFramebuffer` rather than drawing a quad into an intermediate FBO.